GoogleCloudPlatform/community/tutorials/pubsub-quickstart/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Use this interactive walkthrough to get a brief introduction to the command-line interface for Pub/Sub, using the `gcloud` command-line tool.There are step-by-step instructions in the **Learn** panel on the right side of the Cloud Console to guide you.
+Use this interactive walkthrough to get a brief introduction to the command-line interface for Pub/Sub, using the `gcloud` command-line tool.
+There are step-by-step instructions in the **Learn** panel on the right side of the Cloud Console to guide you.

 [![Open in Cloud Console](https://walkthroughs.googleusercontent.com/tutorial/resources/open-in-console-button.svg)](https://console.cloud.google.com/getting-started?walkthrough_tutorial_id=pubsub_quickstart)